crowdlingo/course/src/speaking/text-messages.md

 ## Vocabulary

 <vocab-list>
+- travelling
+  - the act of going from one place to another
+- conference
+  - a prearranged meeting for consultation or exchange of information or discussion (especially one with a formal agenda)
+- carefully
+  - taking care or paying attention
 - telephone
   - get or try to get into communication (with someone) by telephone
+- remember
+  - recall knowledge from memory
 - difficulty
   - an effort that is inconvenient
-- carefully
-  - taking care or paying attention
-- conference
-  - a prearranged meeting for consultation or exchange of information or discussion (especially one with a formal agenda)
-- travelling
-  - the act of going from one place to another

 <!-- blank -->